Nothing but the truth!

 What machine do we advocate for Iontophoresis?
 There are only two brand that hospitals use- Fischer MD2 units and the Idromed 5 PS.
 We prefer the Idromed because it is more user friendly, and delivers pulse current.
 PS or pulse current delivers current that is more ‘gentle’, so children (and adults) do not feel the current or shock, compared to traditional direct current.

-Sweat Free is currently stocking the Idromed 5 PS at wholesale pricing of only $899 Australian Dollars plus shipping.
+Sweat Free is currently selling the Idromed 5 PS at wholesale pricing on eBay Australia.

 More information on iontophoresis and sweating